 Associate Professor of Criminal Justice

-As an interdisciplinary scholar, Dr. Willingham’s research examines the intersections of race, gender, and the criminal justice system.
-She is particularly interested in examining women’s pathways to incarceration, their experiences with higher education in prison and providing a platform for Black women impacted by the injustice system to tell their stories.
+As an interdisciplinary scholar, Dr. Willingham’s research examines the intersections of race, gender, higher education and the injustice system.
+She is particularly interested in examining Black women’s pathways to incarceration, their experiences with higher education in prison and providing a platform for Black women impacted by the injustice system to tell their stories.
 In the spring of 2020, Dr. Willingham co-founded the Jamii Sisterhood, an organization that offers a safe and innovative space for Black women in higher education in prison, and provides professional development in equity, cultural competency and race relations to education professionals.

-Dr. Willingham has presented her research at academic conferences nationally and internationally, given lectures at universities in the United States and the United Kingdom, and led workshops in women’s and men’s prisons.
-Her work on incarcerated fathers and their children, Black women’s prison writing, teaching in women’s prisons, and Black women and police violence has been published in academic journals and edited collections.
+Dr. Willingham has presented her research at academic conferences nationally and internationally, given lectures at universities in the United States and the United Kingdom and led writing and reentry workshops in women’s and men’s prisons.
+Her work on incarcerated fathers and their children, Black women’s prison narratives, teaching in women’s prisons, and Black women and police violence has been published in academic journals and edited collections.

-Dr. Willingham is also writing a book about higher education in women’s prisons.
-The book — tentatively titled “What Good Would a College Degree Do for These Women?” is due to be released next year.
-The preliminary edition of Dr. Willingham’s anthology titled Punishment and Society — based on her course of the same name — was released in August 2018 and will be available nationwide in August 2019.
+Dr. Willingham is currently writing a book about higher education in women’s prisons.
+Her anthology titled Punishment and Society — based on her course of the same name — is available from Cognella Academic Publishers.